Gary Pivo

 Biography

-In addition to his faculty posts, Dr. Pivo served in various administrative positions at UA including Dean of the Graduate College, Director of Graduate Interdisciplinary Programs, and Associate Dean of the College of Architecture, Planning and Landscape Architecture and Chair of the Department of Urban Design and Planning at the University of Washington.
-While Dean of the UA Graduate College he was recognized as Administrator of the Year by the UA Graduate & Professional Student Council.
+In addition to his faculty posts, Dr. Pivo served in various administrative positions at UA including Dean of the Graduate College, Director of Graduate Interdisciplinary Programs, and Associate Dean of the College of Architecture, Planning and Landscape Architecture.
+He was also Chair of the Department of Urban Design and Planning at the University of Washington.
+While Dean of the UA Graduate College he was recognized as Administrator of the Year by the UA Graduate & Professional Student Council

-Dr. Pivo has been invited to address dozens of leading organizations including the United Nations Environment Program Finance Initiative, BOMA Intl., the US and World Green Building Councils, the National Science Foundation, the National Building Museum, the Urban Land Institute, the National Trust for Historic Preservation and the Tokyo Institute of Technology.
+Dr. Pivo has addressed dozens of leading organizations including the United Nations Environment Program Finance Initiative, BOMA Intl., the US and World Green Building Councils, the National Science Foundation, the National Building Museum, the Urban Land Institute, the National Trust for Historic Preservation and the Tokyo Institute of Technology.
 His comments on issues have been carried by dozens of media outlets including The Economist, The New York Times, The Christian Science Monitor, and National Public Radio.

 Dr. Pivo has had an extensive record of consulting and public service including service as Special Assistant to the Washington State Growth Strategies Commission, which laid groundwork for the Washington State Growth Management Act, and more recently consulting for the City of Tucson on the effects of downtown tax incentives on gentrification and other issues.
 He also co-founded the UN Environment Programme Finance Initiative Property Working Group, was co-founder and President of 1000 Friends of Washington (now Futurewise) and co-founder of the Responsible Property Investing Center (which became the ULI Responsible Property Investment Council).
 He also served on committees for many leading organizations including the World Green Building Council, the Congress for New Urbanism, the Global Reporting Initiative, the Harvard Initiative for Responsible Investment, and the National Institute of Building Sciences.